Max Planck Research Fellow

 The Max Planck Society appointed Gert G. Wagner a Max Planck Fellow in 2008.
 In so doing, it recognized the interdisciplinary and fundamental research of an internationally renowned scientist.
 In 2018, Martin Stratmann, President of the Max Planck Society, appointed Gert G. Wagner Senior Fellow of the Max Planck Institute for Human Development (MPIB) until the end of 2023.

-At the MPI for Human Development, Wagner works mainly with the research areas “Adaptive Rationality” and “Lifespan Psychology.”
-Wagner is also a faculty member of the LIFE Doctoral School (International Max Planck Research School on the Life Course) and co-PI of the Berlin Aging Study (BASE-II).
-He is also a member of the National Academy of Science and Engineering (acatech); Associate of the Harding Center for Risk Literacy, Potsdam; and Fellow at the Federal Institute for Population Research (BiB Fellow), Wiesbaden and Berlin.
+At the MPI for Human Development, Wagner worked mainly with the research areas “Adaptive Rationality” and “Lifespan Psychology.”
+Wagner was also a faculty member of the LIFE Doctoral School (International Max Planck Research School on the Life Course) and co-PI of the Berlin Aging Study (BASE-II).
+He was also a member of the National Academy of Science and Engineering (acatech); Associate of the Harding Center for Risk Literacy, Potsdam; and Fellow at the Federal Institute for Population Research (BiB Fellow), Wiesbaden and Berlin.

 Focus